leafo/lua-openai/README.md

 Bindings to the [OpenAI HTTP API](https://platform.openai.com/docs/api-reference) for Lua.
-Compatible with any socket library that supports the LuaSocket request interface.
+Compatible with any HTTP library that supports LuaSocket's http request interface.
 Compatible with OpenResty using [`lapis.nginx.http`](https://leafo.net/lapis/reference/utilities.html#making-http-requests).